amrios/hp-16-h1000-patches/README.md

 ## Issues

 * Audio "isn't as loud" when compared to Windows.
 This fix will load the generic tune, so it might be that.
 Need to look into the OEM driver more.
-* May need `sof-firmware` package to work.
+* May need `sof-firmware` package.
 * Microphone mute on keyboard not working.
 * Need to disable Secure Boot to apply SSDT patch due to Kernel Lockdown.

 ## Related Works

-* https://www.spinics.net/lists/alsa-devel/msg162072.html - Alternative approach, allows for secure boot via MOK
+* https://www.spinics.net/lists/alsa-devel/msg162072.html - Alternative approach, allows for MOK Secure Boot
 * https://bugzilla.kernel.org/show_bug.cgi?id=216194#c29 - Cirrus